axlan/gdx_tactics/DEV_JOURNAL.md

+# 12/5 Working toward making the tutorial "interesting"

+With the basic logic in place, I'm working on adding the features to  make the tutorial take some strategy.

+This is mostly filling in some more of logic around determining how units deploy in the campaign.

 # 12/3 Finishing the win/lose conditions

 Need close the loop on finishing battles.
 I'll make it so that losing your command center, loses the game.
 Otherwise losing your troops loses the battle.